superfly/macaroon/macaroon-thought.md

 can be used _by anyone_ to take actions in our system, which is often not what you want.

-To accomodate this, `tkdb` exposes a "Service Token" API to anyone with the Service Token Noise keypair.
+To accommodate this, `tkdb` exposes a "Service Token" API to anyone with the Service Token Noise keypair.
 This API:

 1. Accepts a bundle of Macaroons